Sidhantpandey/Microservice-Architecture/README.md

 ---
 ### 1. Clone the Repository

--Note these commands should be run seperately in different terminals.
+- Note these commands should be run seperately in different terminals.
 ```bash
 git clone <url>
 cd order-service